 Gerami Seitzman, MD is an Associate Professor of Ophthalmology at the University of California, San Francisco.
 She is a cornea and external disease specialist at the F.I.
 Proctor Foundation.
-She also sees general ophthalmology patients in the comprehensive division of the UCSF Department of Ophthalmology.
+She also sees patients with cornea and external disease diagoses at the UCSF Department of Ophthalmology.

 A native of Michigan, she obtained her undergraduate and medical degrees at the University of Michigan.
 After an internal medicine internship, she completed her Ophthalmology residency at the Wilmer Eye Institute at Johns Hopkins University.
 She then spent an additional year completing a medical and surgical fellowship in cornea, external disease, and uveitis at the Francis I. Proctor Foundation at UCSF.
 After fellowship, Dr. Seitzman returned to Baltimore where she was Assistant Professor of Ophthalmology, part-time, at The Wilmer Eye Institute and was the full-time Director of Cornea, External Disease, and Uveitis at Sinai Hospital of Baltimore.
 She is happy to return to the bay area and is very pleased to re-join UCSF as faculty.
 She enjoys teaching, communication, and patient care.